This post may contain affiliate links. Please read our disclosure policy.

-- In a separate large bowl, whisk together the wet ingredients.
+- In a separate large bowl, whisk together the almond milk, water, avocado oil and maple syrup.
 Slowly add the dry ingredients into the wet ingredients, whisking until everything is smooth.
 Allow to stand for 5-10 minutes.

 - Instead of almond milk, you can use any other plant-based milk or regular milk.

 - Instead of maple syrup, you can use another liquid sweetener or granulated sugar.